OOP-NYUAD/Lab-2-Templates/README.md

 ## Task

-Complete the `Account` class in `account.h` and ensure that the program produces the expected output as shown in the sample above.
+Complete the `lab2exercise1.cpp` class in `account.h` and ensure that the program produces the expected output as shown in the sample above.